giprocida/secret-fetch-from-Debezium/README.md

 If the command returns `Name: minikube`, it confirms that the Docker daemon is running inside the Minikube VM.

 2. Build your Docker image.
-Navigate go to the directory containing your Dockerfile and build your image. using the provided Dockerfile:
+Navigate go to the directory containing your Dockerfile named `app-printer` and build your image:

 ```
 docker build -t gprocida6g/printer:1.0 .
 ```